|

 Welcome your family and guests into your home by adding a wreath to your front door

-Wreaths, swags, and wall baskets can be easily customized to compliment your home décor.
-They can also help you celebrate important family milestones and holidays.
+Wreaths, swags, and wall baskets can be easily customized to complement your home décor.

 Plant Container Gardens on the Front Porch, Back Patio, or Lanai…

-No matter if you have a large expansive front porch, a small front stoop, a back patio, or a screened-in lanai there’s likely a spot for container gardens.
+No matter if you have a large expansive front porch, a small front stoop, a back patio, or a screened-in lanai, there’s likely a spot for container gardens.

 Consider growing fresh herbs or veggies, seasonal flowers, and trees for a simple way to add a layer of nature and a pop of color to your outdoor spaces.